 Tip You can also right-click the table, click Table, and then click Convert to Range.

 Note In previous versions of Excel, you could shade alternate rows by using the AutoFormat button.
-This button isn't available on the Ribbon in Excel 2007.
-However, if you like, you can add it to your Quick Access Toolbar, which appears by default above the Ribbon.
+This button isn't available on the Ribbon.
+However, you can add the AutoFormat button to your Quick Access Toolbar, which appears by default above the Ribbon.
 For information about how to do this, see Customize the Quick Access Toolbar.

 Top of Page